Troy in Oakland County, Michigan — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: Notable Buildings • Settlements & Settlers.

 Location.
 42° 34.686′ N, 83° 9.005′ W. Marker is in Troy, Michigan, in Oakland County.
-Marker can be reached from West Wattles Road west of Livernois Road when traveling west.
+It can be reached from West Wattles Road west of Livernois Road when traveling west.
 Marker is located in the Troy Historic Village.
 Touch for map.
 Marker is at or near this postal address: 60 West Wattles Road, Troy MI 48098, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Poppleton School (a few steps from this marker); Settler's Cabin (within shouting distance of this marker); General Store (within shouting distance of this marker); Print Shop (within shouting distance of this marker); Historic Green (within shouting distance of this marker); Township Hall (within shouting distance of this marker); Wagon Shop (within shouting distance of this marker); Town Hall (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Poppleton School (a few steps from this marker); Settler's Cabin (within shouting distance of this marker); General Store (within shouting distance of this marker); Print Shop (within shouting distance of this marker); Historic Green (within shouting distance of this marker); Township Hall (within shouting distance of this marker); Wagon Shop (within shouting distance of this marker); Town Hall (within shouting distance of this marker).
 Touch for a list and map of all markers in Troy.

 Also see . . .